-31 Years Ago: Mick Jagger Releases ‘State of Shock’ with Michael Jackson
+35 Years Ago: Mick Jagger and Michael Jackson Collaborate on ‘State of Shock’

 In 1984, there was no figure on the pop landscape larger than Michael Jackson.
 Although his monster hit Thriller was released two years earlier, he was still riding high off that album's singles.
 Videos for "Billie Jean," "Beat It" and the title track remained in constant rotation on MTV.